bernardosulzbach/bernardosulzbach.github.io/_posts/2016-01-10-python-generators-to-preserve-memory.md

 ---
 layout: post
-title: "Python: use generators to preserve memory"
+title: "Python: Use Generators to Save Memory"
 ---

 Even though this feature is not new at all, very few seem to use